 It’s an honor to walk this journey with the women who cross my path.
 I know that we all hold the power to be fearless in this world, and to pursue our passions relentlessly.
 I found my courage through the creative arts, and I know you can too.

 Other fun tidbits:

 - I’m a mama to 4 crazy kiddos & have been happily married for 20 years

 - I love learning and am always searching out new experiences.

 - I’m on a never-ending spiritual journey to become the best version of myself, to trust in my own abilities & intuition, and to handle anything that comes my way with grace & gratitude.

 - I strive to be fearless in my self-growth.
-If something scares me, or makes me nervous, I make a point to do it!
+If something scares me, or makes me nervous, I do it!

 - I’m obsessed with the color teal, yet always seems to wear gray.

-- I have been given the divine job titles of “Beacon of Sparkling Clarity,” “Creator of the Perfect Ever After,” “Courageous Crafter of Life,” and “Facilitator of Blossoming” by the amazing Jo Anna Rothman.
+- I’ve been given the divine job titles of “Beacon of Sparkling Clarity,” “Creator of the Perfect Ever After,” “Courageous Crafter of Life,” and “Facilitator of Blossoming” by the amazing Jo Anna Rothman.

 - I absolutely love, love, love having gray hair.
 My hair stylist tried to stop me from growing it out years ago, but now she is a fan.
 Natural is best baby!